 $37.00 members / $62.00 nonmembers 2.5 CE credits

 Purchase Already purchased?
 Sign in to take this course »

-For people with cancer and cancer histories, massage therapy can be a powerful healing intervention.
+For people with cancer and cancer histories, massage therapy can be a powerful intervention.
 Skilled, structured touch has the potential to reduce isolation, relieve symptoms, and help people feel cared for, whole and empowered.

-Review old assumptions about cancer and massage therapy and essential contraindications for massage for common cancer presentations.
+Review old assumptions about cancer and massage therapy, and essential contraindications for massage for common cancer presentations.
 Take a detailed look at current thought on when, where, why and how massage therapy is contraindicated.

 Related: Cancer & Massage Therapy: Treatments Part II and Introduction to Pediatric Oncology

-When you have completed Part 1 of this two-part series, you will be able to:
+When you finish this course, you will be able to: